misschainsawktn/evrenthall-wiki/content/Nine Continents/Nine Continents.md

 > ![[z_attachments/armoria/armoria_tellurvauhr.png|250]]
 > Coat of arms of Tellurväuhr

 In common speech, [[Tellurväuhr]] is pretty much synonymous with progress, and for a good reason: of all the continents, it is the one where industrialization has reached its highest point, with technologies almost never seen anywhere else in Evrenthall being quite the common sight even in everyday life.
+While the old days of glory of the Tellurian Empire have been gone for a good while,

 ## ⪀ Qor'chkis, the Glacial Fortress